Green-Thanos/MOR/README.md

 4. `git clone Green-Thanos/MOR`
 5. `cd MOR`
 6. `pip install -r requirements.txt`
+7. Get a creds.json for your google account with the google sheets (instructions [below](#steps-to-get-a-google-sheet-service-account-from-gspread-docs))
 7. Edit any column values if you need to change the format in `app/columnValues.json`
 8. Format column values for ALL times in Open/Mixed to be "Duration"
 8. `python app/function.py` to update the leaderboard automatically

-# Steps to get a google sheet service account
+# Steps to get a google sheet service account (from gspread docs)

 Enable API Access for a Project
 Head to Google Developers Console and create a new project (or select the one you already have).